Aggregate-Intellect/sherpa/docs/How_To/Tutorials/document_reader.rst

 4. `agent_config`: This is the configuration for the agent.
 The default configuration is used in this tutorial.

-5. `num_runs`: This is the number of runs the agent will execute an action.
+5.  `num_runs`: This is the number of times the agent will execute an action.
 In this tutorial, the agent will execute only once.

 6. `actions`: This is the list of actions that the agent can execute.
 In this case, the agent can execute the `doc_search` action.